flyingfox123/myblog/language/java/basics/UseException.md

 ```

 ####Ending notes
 Exceptions are a wonderful feature; it is worthwhile to use them.
-Don°Øt invent your own ways to handle and propagate errors; you°Øll have less trouble and better results if you stick to the idiom instead of fighting with the platform that you are using.
+Don‚Äôt invent your own ways to handle and propagate errors; you‚Äôll have less trouble and better results if you stick to the idiom instead of fighting with the platform that you are using.